b865-computer/b865-debugger/README.md

     ```bash
     ./build/src/b865-cli /path/to/project.b865
-    ./build/src/b865-gui # the gui app only works in the projects root directory because of the resources
+    ./build/src/b865-gui # the gui app only works in the project root directory because of the resources
     ```

 ## Usage